laxminagln/laxminagln/README.md

 ### Hi there 👋
-I am Laxmi Nag L N, currently pursuing Bachelor of Technology in Electrical and Electronics engineering at College of Engineering Trivandrum
+I am Laxmi Nag L N (nagln), currently pursuing Bachelor of Technology in Electrical and Electronics engineering at College of Engineering Trivandrum

 I have done several projects, in both hardware and programming fields